Great Lesson For All Of Us - The Attitudes Of King Solomon.

 Solomon had 700 wives and 300 concubines.
 (1 Kings 11).
-Among them were many foreigners who worshiped idols (their gods) which was one of the greatest stumbling blocks for Solomon.
-Anyway during his 40 years reign Solomon did many great things and there was great peace at that time in Israel.
+Among them were many foreigners who worshipped idols (their gods) which was one of the greatest stumbling blocks for Solomon.
+Anyway, during his 40 years reign, Solomon did many great things and there was great peace at that time in Israel.
 His greatest achievement was the building of the Holy Temple in Jerusalem.

-But in spite of his wisdom and understanding he did fall away from the grace of God by following own desires and turning away from Him to worthless idols.
+But in spite of his wisdom and understanding, he did fall away from the grace of God by following his own desires and turning away from Him to worthless idols.

-That was his greatest mistake, fall, sin althogether, and led him into deep despair and unhapiness in spite of his enourmous wealth, health and everything he had.
+That was his greatest mistake, fall, sin altogether, and led him into deep despair and unhappiness in spite of his enormous wealth, health and everything he had.

-Solomon turned away from the only God to the worldly pleasures.
+Solomon turned away from the only God to worldly pleasures.

 In the book of Ecclesiastes, which is also written by him, Solomon finally recognizes the rule and reign of God in the world as He says:

-When God come to Solomon for the second time He come with the warning:
+When God come to Solomon for the second time He did come with the warning: